varunkumar/arduino-game-controller/README.md

-Arduino based game conttroller for HTML5 Helicopter game
+Arduino based game controller for HTML5 Helicopter game
 ========================================================
 Arduino based game controller for HTML5 Helicopter game.
 The controller is connected to an Android device which routes the data to the game played on the browser.
-The communication to browser happens over web sockets.
+The communication with the browser happens over web sockets.
 Powered by Node.js and Socket.io

 Current version: 1.0